knagadevara/dockerTomTom/cheatsNhacks/NetworkBasic.md

         docker network inspect <network-ID>

-- : To create a new network
+- : To create a new network. [ Ideally only one application stack should be isolated to a custom-network ]

-        docker network create <network-name>
+        docker network create <network-name> --driver

 - : To attach a containter to network while running ot creation

         docker container run --publish <hostPort>:<containerPort> --detached --network <network-ID/network-name> --name <container-name> <image-id>

-- : To connect an existing container which is in stopped state with a network
+- : To connect an existing container [ better if it is in stopped state ] with a network

         docker network connect <network-ID/network-name> <container-id/container-name>